 Community Medical Center in Falls City, Nebraska, is a general medical and surgical hospital.
 CMC offers hope, healing, and assurance through quality healthcare, engaged outreach, and faithful stewardship

-Buckminster continued, “We initially purchased V-locity I/O reduction software to meet an availability requirement, but what surprised us the most was how much value it to added to our aging storage infrastructure by offloading a significant amount of I/O traffic.
-Not only did we get an immediate performance boost for MEDITECH, but we soon realized that we needed to try V-locity on our other Tier-1 applications like NextGen, MS-SQL, MS Exchange, Citrix XenApp, and others.”
+The IT Director continued, “We initially purchased DymaxIO I/O transformation software to meet an availability requirement, but what surprised us the most was how much value it added to our aging storage infrastructure by offloading a significant amount of I/O traffic.
+Not only did we get an immediate performance boost for MEDITECH, but we soon realized that we needed to try DymaxIO on our other Tier-1 applications like NextGen, MS-SQL, MS Exchange, Citrix XenApp, and others.”

-Condusiv’s V-locity I/O reduction software is “set and forget” software that runs transparently in the background on Windows servers and automatically offloads I/O from underlying storage, then streamlines the I/O traffic that remains.
+Condusiv’s DymaxIO I/O transformation software is “set and forget” software that runs transparently in the background on Windows servers and automatically offloads I/O from underlying storage, then streamlines the I/O traffic that remains.
 All of this is done with near-zero overhead to the CPU.

-First, V-locity eliminates excessively small, fractured writes and reads and displaces them with large, clean contiguous writes, so more payload is carried with every I/O operation to maximize server and storage performance.
+First, DymaxIO eliminates excessively small, fractured writes and reads and displaces them with large, clean contiguous writes, so more payload is carried with every I/O operation to maximize server and storage performance.

-After seeing a performance boost on his MEDITECH servers, Joe was eager to try V-locity on their other Tier-1 applications.
-Joe identified 35 key virtual servers that ran an assortment of different applications, like NextGen EHR (supported by a MS-SQL database), MS Exchange, Citrix XenApp, GE Centricity Perinatal, and others.
-In aggregate, V-locity offloaded 43% of all read traffic from storage and 29% of write traffic.
+After seeing a performance boost on the MEDITECH servers, they were eager to try DymaxIO on their other Tier-1 applications.
+They identified 35 key virtual servers that ran an assortment of different applications, like NextGen EHR (supported by a MS-SQL database), MS Exchange, Citrix XenApp, GE Centricity Perinatal, and others.
+In aggregate, DymaxIO offloaded 43% of all read traffic from storage and 29% of write traffic.
 With well over half a billion I/Os eliminated from going to storage, the median latency savings meant an aggregate of 157 days of cumulative storage I/O time saved across all the servers over a three-month period.

-“Regarding cost savings, the value we receive from V-locity in not having to worry about our MEDITECH systems crashing due to FAL growth is invaluable.
+“Regarding cost savings, the value we receive from DymaxIO in not having to worry about our MEDITECH systems crashing due to FAL growth is invaluable.
 It doesn’t take long for downtime to accumulate into hundreds of thousands in lost revenue.
-However, the real surprise was the performance gains on our heaviest workloads,” said Buckminster.
+However, the real surprise was the performance gains on our heaviest workloads,” said the IT Director.

-Buckminster continued, “There’s no way we would have achieved a 5 year lifecycle on our storage system without V-locity offloading so much I/O traffic from that subsystem.
+The IT Director continued, “There’s no way we would have achieved a 5-year lifecycle on our storage system without DymaxIO offloading so much I/O traffic from that subsystem.
 We had no idea how many I/O operations from virtual server to storage were essentially wasted activity due to Windows write inefficiencies chewing up IOPS or hot data that is more effectively served from available DRAM.”